idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/sinks/sinks_tests.md

   large then it will dominate the numerics and MOOSE will not converge.

-Similarly, for the multi-component case, the flux of of fluid component $\kappa$ should be made proportional to the component mass fraction, $\chi^{\kappa}$:
+Similarly, for the multi-component case, the flux of fluid component $\kappa$ should be made proportional to the component mass fraction, $\chi^{\kappa}$:
 \begin{equation}
 f^{\kappa} = C\chi^{\kappa}p \ .